rafaeltmiranda/boardwalk-networking-terminal-game/README.md

 # Boardwalk
 This was developed as the second group project at Academia de Codigo's Bootcamp#29, at the end of the 7th week.
 We built it in three days.

 In this game you are a pirate and you want to find the treasure's key.
 How can you do that?
-Unravel the expression, letter by letter, or try to hit the entire expression.
-Every letter you miss, your ship sinks a bit.
+Unravel the expression, letter by letter, or try to guess the entire expression.
+For every letter you miss, your ship sinks a bit.

 It allows multiplayer via Netcat with players being able to create separate game rooms and password protect them, allowing multiple instances being run simultaneously.